Additional Problems Associated with Inflammatory Bowel Disease

 - Uveitis: inflammation of the middle layer of the eye (uvea).
 Uveitis can cause pain, blurred vision, redness and sensitivity to light.

-- Anaemia:low red blood cell count.
+- Anaemia: low red blood cell count.
 Symptoms include fatigue, weakness, increased heart rate, shortness of breath.
+This can be due to many causes, including inflammation, or deficiency of nutrients such as iron.

-- Lung disease: inflammation that canoccur in various areas throughout the pulmonary system.
+- Lung disease: Lung disease as a manifestation of IBD is very rare.
+This can result in inflammation in various areas throughout the pulmonary system.
 Symptoms can include persistent coughing and shortness of breath.

 Kidneys and Urinary Tract

 - Kidney stones (Nephrolithiasis): the inability to properly absorb fats allows for the accumulation of oxalate in the kidneys, eventually forming stones.
-Can cause significant pain, as well as nausea, vomiting.
+This can cause abdominal or back pain, as well as nausea, vomiting.